mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 ### <a name="5.3" class="anchor"></a> [5.3 Clustering](#5.3)

-A partitional clustering algorithm divide data into non-overlapping subsets, or clusters, where each data point is in exctly one cluster.
+A partitional clustering algorithm divide data into non-overlapping subsets, or clusters, where each data point is in exactly one cluster.
 A few methods to determine similarity between clusters:

 - single-link, distance between clusters is shortest distance between any of its elements
 - complete-link, distance between clusters is longest distance between any of its elements